atomcorp/themes/README.md

 ### Compiling the themes

 The json list is generated from another repo, [github.com/atomcorp/terminal-api](https://github.com/atomcorp/terminal-api).
 It merges all the schemes found in the [iTerm2-Color-Schemes/windowsterminal](https://github.com/mbadolato/iTerm2-Color-Schemes/tree/master/windowsterminal) using the GitHub API, then combines it with `src/custom-colour-schemes.json` in this repo.
-There is a cron job that runs this once a day.
+It runs on a server with a cron job that runs this once a day.

 ## Todo